Vancouver and Lower Mainland area charities and community groups are great places to buy Christmas trees from during the holiday season.

 This December why not get into the Christmas spirit of giving and purchase a tree at a location that supports local charitable causes?
 Check out our list below for the best places to buy Christmas trees where proceeds go to worthy charities.

 Most non-profit organizations have their Christmas tree sales during the last weekend of November and the first couple of weekends in December.
-Sometimes they are open longer, and sometimes shorter.
-Places generally remain open for business until they sell out (which often means by the middle of December if not before).
+Sometimes they are open for longer periods, and sometimes for shorter ones.
+Places generally remain open for business until they sell out (which often means by the middle of December if not earlier).

-Organizations that usually sell Christmas trees in the Lower Mainland as part of their fundraising efforts include Lions Clubs, Aunt Leah’s and Scouts groups.
-The UBC Forestry Undergraduate Society at the University of British Columbia also usually sells Christmas trees.
+Organizations that usually sell Christmas trees in the Lower Mainland as part of their fundraising efforts include local Lions Clubs, Aunt Leah’s, and Scout groups.

 Lions Clubs Tree Lots

-Lions Clubs around the Lower Mainland host yearly Christmas tree sales to raise funds for community programs and local charities.
-A few of Metro Vancouver’s local Lions Clubs and their Christmas tree-selling locations are listed below.
+Lions Clubs around the Lower Mainland host annual Christmas tree sales to raise funds for community programs and local charities.
+Below are the 2025 details for some of Metro Vancouver’s most popular Lions Club tree lots.

 Lynn Valley Lions Club (North Vancouver)